-And here is the model which is trained so you can use it directly.
+And here is the trained model so you can use it directly.

 And we have the script file here.

-This is the requirements text file you can use directly to import all the requirements to install them with the pip command.
+You can use this requirements text file directly to import and install all the requirements with the pip command.

-If you have any questions, leave them in the comments.
+If you have any questions, please share them in the comments below.

 If you find this helpful, share it with your friends!